The President's Council advises the president on all matters related to the mission and institutional priorities of the university.

 - BS, Social Work and Psychology, Grove City College

-Dr. Bonnie Gorman is currently the Dean of Students and Associate Provost.
+Dr. Bonnie Gorman is currently the Dean of Students and Vice President for Student Affairs.
 Bonnie provides leadership for the delivery of student-centered programs in the areas of scholastic standards, academic support, and disability services; student conduct; orientation and parent programs; career services; counseling, wellness and early intervention strategies; housing and residence life; student activities and Greek life, diversity and inclusion programs; and student information systems.
 Recent accomplishments include establishing a Student Success Center, the development of the Husky Food Access Network to address concerns of food insecurity, and the introduction of Mental Health First Aid and QPR Suicide Prevention training for students, staff, and faculty.

 Vice President for Governmental Relations: William Kordenbrock

 William R. Kordenbrock serves as the vice president for governmental relations and leads points of contact with all government entities and agencies to promote, advocate, and communicate the mission and impact of Michigan Technological University.

 Bill brings over three decades of experience in government operations to Michigan